This post was updated on February 2nd, 2020.

 Boite – One of our favorite clubs in Madrid.
 Open layout and decent sized dance floor.
 This place draws a range of ages from mid 20’s to mid 40’s.
 The crowd is relaxed here but the guys tend to keep their shirts on.
 You’ll sometimes find special events here with performances on stage.
 Music type: pop, dance / Calle Tetuan, 27

 Kluster – this is a regular Saturday night party in Madrid with house and electronic dance music.
 A bit of a mixed crowd with circuit type boys, bears and daddy’s.
 Crowd tends to be a bit older.
 No drags queens, virtually no girls, but a pretty friendly crowd.
 Entrance is 15€.
 Music type: house, electronic / Calle Covarrubias, 42

-Baila, Cariño – open Friday and Saturday nights.
+Baila, Cariño – open Saturday nights at Sala Cool.
 This is one of our favorite gay clubs in Madrid.
-The crowds are slightly different on the two different nights.
 Great first place to go to if you’re visiting.
-Music type: house (Friday nights, pop, Top 40 (Saturday).
-Calle de Santa Engracia, 17
+There’s a huge dance floor in the center with multi level bars surrounding it.
+Music type: pop, Top 40.
+Calle Isabel La Católica 6

 Gay Nightlife Tours

 Rainbow Tours Madrid – If you’re looking for a gay tours in Madrid, then we definitely recommend Rainbow Tours.
 We’ve done these tours in both Madrid and Barcelona and had a great time.
 They offer city tours as well as nightlife and pub crawl type tours with local gay guides that can answer any possible question about gay Madrid you could ever think of.